Medical Assistant vs CNA - Learn The Difference

 Medical Assistant Work Environment

 Medical assistants are often found working in a clinic setting.
 The Bureau of Labor Statistics shows that 57 percent of medical assistants work in a physician’s office.
-15 percent of them work in hospitals, while the rest are found in outpatient facilities and chiropractors’ offices.
+15% work in hospitals, while the rest are in outpatient facilities and chiropractors’ offices.

-Incidentally, the majority of the facilities wherein medical assistants are found operate mainly during the day.
+Incidentally, most facilities where medical assistants are found operate mainly during the day.
 For this reason, it is rare to find medical assistants working night shifts or during holidays.

 Certified Nursing Assistant Work Environment

 An even fewer percentage can be found in home healthcare.
-An interesting fact to note is that certified nursing assistants are more likely to be found in hospitals than medical assistants.
+Interestingly, certified nursing assistants are more likely to be found in hospitals than medical assistants.

 Education Requirements